hamedrb/hamedrb.github.io/content/project/Pelargos/index.md

 ---
-title: Pelargos: An AI Tool for Identification of ASD in Newborns
+title: 'Pelargos: An AI Tool for Identification of ASD in Newborns'

 summary: Blablablabla

 authors:
   - admin

-tags: ['AI', 'ML', 'ASD', 'Medicine']
+tags: []

 # Is this a featured project? (true/false)
 featured: true